-- Use NCCARE360 once certified as fully functional statewide as their community-based organization and social service agency resource repository to identify local communitybased resources; - o Refer members to the community-based organizations and social service agencies available on NCCARE360; and - o Track closed-loop referrals. - 5.
-Risk stratify the population under Tailored Care Management beyond acuity tiering (encouraged, and required from Year Three of Tailored Plans onwards): The Department expects that the standardized acuity tiering methodology described above will be the primary method that Tailored Plans, AMH+ practices, and CMAs use to segment and manage their populations under Tailored Care Management in the initial two years of the model.
-Tailored Plans will have the option of establishing their own risk stratification methodologies beyond acuity tiering; if they do so, they will be required to share all risk stratification results and methodologies used with AMH+ practices and CMAs.
-As the Tailored Care Management model matures, AMH+ practices and CMAs will be expected to develop their own risk stratification approaches, refining the data and risk stratification scores they receive from Tailored Plans to incorporate critical clinical, unmet health-related resource, and other data to which they have access.
+- Track closed-loop referrals. - 5.
+Risk stratify the population under Tailored Care Management beyond acuity tiering (encouraged, and required from Year Three onwards): The Department expects that the standardized acuity tiering methodology described above will be the primary method that Tailored Plans / LME/MCOs, AMH+ practices, and CMAs use to segment and manage their populations under Tailored Care Management in the initial two years of the model.
+Tailored Plans / LME/MCOs will have the option of establishing their own risk stratification methodologies beyond acuity tiering; if they do so, they will be required to share all risk stratification results and methodologies used with AMH+ practices and CMAs.
+As the Tailored Care Management model matures, AMH+ practices and CMAs will be expected to develop their own risk stratification approaches, refining the data and risk stratification scores they receive from Tailored Plans / LME/MCOs to incorporate critical clinical, unmet health-related resource, and other data to which they have access.
 The Department will require risk stratification at the AMH+ or CMA level from year three of the model onward.
 Additionally, patient registries to track patients by condition type/cohort are encouraged but not required.